Steve Lee (chaplain)

-Stephen Cliffgard Lee is an American chaplain and former law enforcement officer who faced politically motivated allegations he was involved in efforts to overturn the 2020 United States presidential election results in Georgia.
+Stephen Cliffgard Lee is an American chaplain and former law enforcement officer who faced allegations he was involved in efforts to overturn the 2020 United States presidential election results in Georgia.

 Career

 Lee worked as a police officer in California in the 1980s before becoming a chaplain and leading a crisis response team for law enforcement.
 From 1980 to 1987, he was a sergeant in the Mendocino County Sheriff's Office.
 He also worked as a special agent for the Naval Criminal Investigative Service.
 In 1996, he founded Peace Officer Ministries Inc., and was its executive director until 2010.
 From 2016 to 2018, Lee led a Lutheran church's Quick Response Team providing chaplain services to law enforcement.

 Lee graduated from Concordia Theological Seminary in Fort Wayne, Indiana in 1992, and is an ordained pastor of the Lutheran Church–Missouri Synod (LCMS).
 As of 2023, he was retired (referred to within LCMS as being on "emeritus status").

 In 2020, Lee was vacancy pastor for the Living Word Lutheran Church in Orland Park, Illinois.